danieljharvey/search-face/README.md

 ### Usage

+`searchface plops`

+or even multi words

-`searchface "picture of an angry dog"`
+`searchface picture of an angry dog`

-or `searchface plops`

 That's about it really.

-### Disclaimer

-It only uses Google Chrome at the moment, in the default location.
-Fairly easy to change it in the script if you've moved it or something though.

-Firefox kind of works but sprays nonsense into the terminal window and I gave up fixing it.
+You'll need Node installed, but hopefully you wouldn't be interested in nonsense like this unless you already do.